pdeschen/wuff-wiki/Wuff-main-features.md

+Wuff does the following work for you:

-- Automatic download and "mavenization" of Eclipse bundles.
+- Download and "mavenization" of Eclipse bundles.

-- Automatic configurable generation of runnable Eclipse products.
+- Generation of runnable Eclipse products for multiple platforms and locales.

-- Automatic configurable generation and merge of OSGi-specific MANIFEST.MF.
+- Generation and merge of OSGi-specific MANIFEST.MF.

-- Automatic configurable generation and merge of plugin.xml.
+- Generation and merge of plugin.xml.

+- Generation and merge of plugin_customization.ini.

+- Generation and merge of intro pages.

+- Flexible wrapping of non-OSGi dependencies into OSGi-bundles.